The Burro’s Tail Plant (Sedum morganianum) is a small succulent known by several other names besides “Burro’s tail.”

 Falling or Dropping Leaves

-The slightest touch of the leaves on the Burro’s tail can cause the leaves to fall off.
-Keep or hang the plant where people of objects cannot brush up against it.
+The slightest touch of the leaves on the sedum donkey tail can cause the leaves to fall off.
+Keep or hang the plant where people or objects cannot brush up against it.

-These plants are easy to find in nurseries and home garden centers.
+These plants are easy to find in nurseries and home garden centers, growing in baskets.

 They are also frequently available at local plant sales or gifted by a friend or acquaintance.

-Individual plants live a very long time, and you are sure to have plenty of baby plants standing by to take the place of the parent.
+Individual plants live a very long time, and you are sure to have plenty of baby plants standing by to take the parent’s place.